MicrosoftDocs/fabric-docs/docs/data-engineering/author-notebook-format-code.md

 # Format code in Microsoft Fabric notebooks

-There are many benefits to adopting good style and conventions when you write a notebook or Spark job definition, which are written in Python.
+There are many benefits to adopting good style and conventions when you write a Python notebook or Spark job definition.
 By consistently formatting your code, you can:

 - Make it easier to read the code.
 - Increases maintainability of the code.